 The items discussed here represent just a small portion of the hundreds of linear feet of materials in the Spiro T. Agnew papers.
 Interested researchers may visit the Maryland Room in Hornbake Library to view the memorabilia collection in person, and a preliminary inventory of the Agnew memorabilia is available upon request.
 Please be sure to contact the Maryland Room at least 3 days in advance of your visit so that we can accommodate memorabilia requests in a timely manner.
 If you want to learn more about the Spiro T. Agnew papers, please consult the finding aid for the collection.

 Kluger, Jeffrey.
 “NASA’s Final Shuttle: The End of an Error?”
 Time, 5 July 2011.

-Emily Flint is a first year MLIS student in the College of Information Studies at the University of Maryland.
+Harrison Gage is a second year MLIS student in the College of Information Studies at the University of Maryland.
 She works in the State of Maryland and Historical Collections at UMD’s Special Collections and University Archives.